dongasr/dtmbr/content/new-method/design-team-cards.md

   filename: "Design Team Cards"

 ---
-# "Building a strong design team by recognising and valuing attributes"
+# Building a strong design team by recognising and valuing attributes

 The design team cards method helps team members reflect on their own attributes, using a set of predefined ‘roles’ to identify how they might best contribute.